LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```

-**STEP 4:Remove values greater than 500 from the unit_price field.**
+**STEP 4: Remove values greater than 500 from the unit_price field.**

 When you explore the maximum unit price in this dataset, you will see that the maximum unit price value is 38,970.
 When the data is manually examined, the majority of the unit prices are less than 500.
 The max value of 38,970 would skew the average.
-To simplify our demo, I used the delete_by_query API to remove unit prices greater than 500.
+To simplify our demo, I used the delete_by_query API to remove all unit prices greater than 500.
 ```
 POST ecommerce_data/_delete_by_query
 {